cedx/biscuits.dart/doc/usage/api.md

 Returns a `null` reference or the given default value if the key is not found.

 ## String **putIfAbsent**(String key, String Function() ifAbsent, [CookieOptions options])
-Looks up the value of the specified key, or add a new value if it isn't there.
+Looks up the cookie with the specified key, or add a new cookie if it isn't there.

 Returns the value associated to the key, if there is one.
 Otherwise calls `ifAbsent` to get a new value, associates the key to that value, and then returns the new value:

 ```dart
 import 'package:biscuits/biscuits.dart';